jayachandiran-ux/Predictive-maintenance-of-Gearbox-using-vibration-sensors/README.md

 ## 📌 Project Overview

-Predictive maintenance is an Industry 4.0 approach that helps detect equipment faults before failure.
-In this project, vibration sensor data from a gearbox is analyzed to classify the gearbox condition as either **Healthy** or **Broken Tooth** using Machine Learning.
+Predictive Maintenance is an Industry 4.0 approach that helps detect equipment faults before they lead to unexpected machine failures.
+In this project, vibration sensor data collected from an industrial gearbox is analyzed to classify the gearbox condition as either **Healthy** or **Broken Tooth** using Machine Learning.

-This project demonstrates a complete predictive maintenance pipeline including feature extraction, data preprocessing, model training, evaluation, and visualization.
+The project demonstrates a complete end-to-end predictive maintenance workflow, including statistical feature extraction, exploratory data analysis, machine learning model development, evaluation, visualization, and model serialization.

 ---

 ## 🎯 Objectives

-- Analyze gearbox vibration signals.
+- Analyze gearbox vibration sensor signals.
-- Extract statistical features from sensor data.
+- Extract statistical features from vibration data.
-- Build a machine learning model to detect gearbox faults.
+- Build a machine learning model for gearbox fault classification.
 - Evaluate the model using standard classification metrics.
+- Save the trained model for future predictions.

 ---

 ## 📂 Dataset

-The dataset contains vibration signals collected from four sensors mounted on a gearbox under two operating conditions:
+The dataset consists of vibration signals collected from **four vibration sensors** mounted on a gearbox under two operating conditions.

+### Operating Conditions

-- Healthy Condition
+- ✅ Healthy Gearbox
-- Broken Tooth Condition
+- ⚠️ Broken Tooth Gearbox

-Each vibration signal is processed to extract statistical features.
+Each vibration signal is transformed into statistical features before training the machine learning model.

 ---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 - Python
 - NumPy